Sailing From Barcelona Port (Virgin Voyages Insider Guide)

 Screenshot of the Virgin Voyages app for the disembarkation luggage instructions and selection of disembarkation group time

-What happens if you skip choosing a disembarkation time?
-You can still leave the ship; however, be prepared for longer lines.
+If you forget to choose a disembarkation time, you can still leave the ship; however, be prepared for longer lines.

 Note: Since I had no travel plans on my disembarkation day, I opted to carry my own luggage.
 It also allowed me to enjoy one last brunch at Razzle Dazzle, which is open from 6:30 am to 9:30 am on that final morning.